hyl3rid/blog/data/blog/greencurry.md

 ⦁ ⅔ cup eggplant, diced
 ⦁ ⅔ cup cauliflower/broccoli
 ⦁ ⅔ cup bamboo shoots, sliced
+⦁ ⅔ cup roasted cashews
 ⦁ 3 cups of spinach
 ⦁ ½ cup vegetable stock
 ⦁ 2 cans of coconut milk/cream, full fat
 ⦁ 1/3 cup Thai green curry paste
 ⦁ 1 tbsp of cornstarch
+⦁ 3 tbps tahini
 ⦁ 2 tbsp tamari
 ⦁ 2 tbsp brown sugar
 ⦁ Thai basil leaves, for garnish
 ⦁ Green or Red chilies, for garnish
 ⦁ Lime juice for drizzling

 ### Instructions

+⦁ Slice the eggplant into rounds and add salt to each side.
+Place the rounds in a colander with a bowl underneath to catch the liquid from the eggplant.
+Finally cut the eggplant into cubes.
 ⦁ Open the can of coconut milk/cream and pour into a large bowl.
 Pour and mix the vegetable stock, tamari, and brown sugar into the bowl.
 Mix well until the sugar dissolves.
 Set the bowl aside.
 ⦁ Place a pot over heat, drizzil olive oil to cook the onions, red bell pepper, garlic and ginger.
 Then add the sweet potato/butternut squash and cook for 5 minutes.
 ⦁ Reduce the heat to low and add green Thai paste.
 Keep stirring it.
 Let it cook for about 3 minutes.
 ⦁ Pour the coconut milk/cream mixture and mix so all the ingredient incorporate.
 Turn up the heat to medium and bring the mixture to a boil.
-⦁ Add zucchini, cauliflower/broccoli, green beans, bamboo shoots, eggplant and spinach.
+⦁ Add the tahini, cashews, zucchini, cauliflower/broccoli, green beans, bamboo shoots, eggplant and spinach.
 ⦁ Lower the heat and let it simmer for about 10 minutes or until the vegetables are tender.
 ⦁ Dissolve the cornstarch with a little of water.
 ⦁ Add the cornstarch into the pot and let the sauce thicken.